bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, CSS for the slides." />
 </p>

-The list items that are inside the unordered list that are inside the slide wrapper, which are these elements here in my index page.
+<p>The list items that are inside the unordered list that are inside the slide
+wrapper, which are these elements here in my index page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 374. html div id='slider-wrapper' (223) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">